 3. Ask about their traditions

-Traditions are important because they are the culture that we carry with ourselves.
+Traditions are important because they are the culture that we carry with us.
 You might not be very religious, but the fact that your entire family gathers to celebrate Thanksgiving or Christmas can already be considered a part of your own culture.

 4. What is your biggest dream?